kubernetes/kubernetes/_v1.1/docs/getting-started-guides/ubuntu.md

 {% endhighlight %}

 It can be done for all components (by default), master(`-m`) or specified node(`-n`).
-Upgrading a single node is currently experimental.
-If the version is not specified, the script will try to use local binaries.
-You should ensure all the binaries are well prepared in the expected directory path cluster/ubuntu/binaries.
+If the version is not specified, the script will try to use local binaries.You should ensure all the binaries are well prepared in path `cluster/ubuntu/binaries`.

 {% highlight console %}
 {% raw %}